Serendipity-Theme/vs-code/README.md

 # Official website
 -  [Serendipity](https://serendipitytheme.com)

-On the official website you fiwll fin the guidelines, color refference and a list of interefaces that Serendipity has been ported to.
+On the official website you will find guidelines, color refference, color pickers and a list of interefaces that Serendipity has been ported to.